garfix/nli-go/doc/manual/knowledge-engineer/relation.md

 When processing the quant, first all values for the range `R5` are collected.
 Then for each value, the scope `[have_father(R5, P1)]` is processed.
 Finally the results are compared to the quantifier `Q5`.
 In the case of "all" this means that the number of R5 values is compared to the number of scope values.
 It should match.

+## Negation

+It is possible to use "not" in a simple case.

+Here's an example from the blocks world: "How many blocks are not in the box?"

+"not" is modelled in the grammar:

+    { rule: how_many_clause(E1) -> np(E1) copula() not() pp(E1),           sense: not(sem(4)) }

+not() is a "nested structure" that wraps a relation set.

+This set is specified in the example as "sem(4)".
+This means: the combined senses of all syntactic structures that were linked to the fourth consequent (which is "pp(E1)").

+A not() predicate can only be evaluated correctly when it is evaluated as part of a quant scope.